Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/TROUBLESHOOTING.md

 ```

 ### Generic Error
-Seeing a "Generic error" returned from the SDK is most often caused by heavy load on the service and throttling of the service.
-Retrying after backoff time should help mitigate this issue.
+Seeing a "Generic error" returned from the SDK is most often caused by heavy load on the service.
+For troubleshooting issues related to service limits, see related information [here](https://learn.microsoft.com/azure/applied-ai-services/form-recognizer/service-limits?tabs=v30).

 Example error output:
 ```text